 : In a game where most Ancestries have a speed of 25 feet, a +10 bonus is significant, and the bonus scales as you gain more levels.
 The only problem is that in most cases your go-to tactic is to gain Panache, then expend it almost immediately.

 : Your proficiency with weapons advances at the same rate as other martial classes like the Barbarian and the Rogue.
 You also gain access to Critical Specialization effects with all weapons with which you have Expert proficiency, which means that any simple or martial weapon is covered.

 : Reflex saves are the most common type of “Basic Save”, and often Basic Saves are the ones where the difference between a Success and a Critical Success is the most significant.
 This will protect from a lot of damage from area effects like fireballs and breath weapons.

-: Since your Proficiency with weapons improves at the same rate as martial class like the Barbarian and the Champion, you'll get the best bonuses.
+: Since your Proficiency with weapons improves at the same rate as martial class like the Barbarian and the Champion, you’ll start at the +3 bonus in most cases.

 : The benefits vary depending on your Swashbuckler Style.

 : Vague, and the bonus is both small and of a common type.